freenas/freenas-docs/userguide/install.rst

 configurations or learning how to use the features provided by
 %brand%.

-To create the virtual machine, start VirtualBox and click the "New" button, shown in
+To create the virtual machine, start VirtualBox and click the :guilabel:`New` button, shown in
 :numref:`Figure %s <vb_initial_fig>`,
 to start the new virtual machine wizard.